Tenaya Lake Guide

 Transportation

-Tenaya Lake is accessible by car via Tioga Road (Highway 120), which is typically open from late spring/early summer to late fall, depending on snow conditions.
-The Yosemite Area Regional Transportation System (YARTS) also provides bus service along the Tioga Road corridor, with stops near Tenaya Lake.
+Tenaya Lake is located along Tioga Road (Highway 120), which is typically open from late spring/early summer to late fall.
+During these months, you can drive directly to the lake.
+Parking is available at several locations around the lake, but it can fill up quickly, especially during peak season.
+The Yosemite Area Regional Transportation System (YARTS) also provides bus service along the Highway 120 corridor, with stops near Tenaya Lake.
 Check the YARTS schedule for specific routes and times.